 Students are expected to prepare a brief presentation and an engaging class activity on a psychotherapy technique or skill.
+COORDINATE AMONGST YOURSELF AS TO WHO DOES WHAT

 The presentation and activity should address the technique/skill from start to finish (i.e., how it would be introduced to the client through to debriefing or knowledge check following the technique or skill).
 The purpose of this assignment is to expand your knowledge about and practice your delivery of therapeutic techniques and skills.
 You will rate your top 3 choices in the first 2 weeks of class; I will use these ratings to provide the final assigned topics.
 The topics include various therapeutic techniques that will not otherwise be explicitly practiced in class but are tied to class topics and therefore have constraints on the dates available.
-I have tried to steer away from techniques that you have likely demonstrated in previous classes; please do not choose a technique that you have been assigned in a previous class.
+I have tried to steer away from techniques that you have likely demonstrated in previous classes; please do not choose a technique that you have been assigned in a previous class or are familiar with already.
 There is a list given below- select from this list.